tiprankstipranks

 The failure to successfully implement the new enterprise resource planning and manufacturing execution systems could adversely impact the Aluminum Extrusions business and results of operations.

-January 2022, Aluminum Extrusions commenced the implementation of new enterprise resource planning and manufacturing execution systems ("ERP/MES") across all locations of the Aluminum Extrusions business.
+In January 2022, Aluminum Extrusions commenced the implementation of new enterprise resource planning and manufacturing execution systems ("ERP/MES") across all locations of the Aluminum Extrusions business.
 The implementation of these systems is a major undertaking from a financial, management, and personnel perspective.
-The implementations have been more difficult, time consuming and costly (approximately $21 million of spending to date) than expected.
-This project, which was expected to be completed in 2024, has been reorganized with an extended implementation period, due to the implementation of stringent spending measures to control financial leverage.
-As a result, the earliest "go-live" date for the new ERP/MES is 2025.
+The implementations have been more difficult, time-consuming and costly (approximately $21 million of spending to date) than expected.
+This project has been reorganized with the timing for the go-live date being uncertain.
 There can be no assurance that these systems will be beneficial to the extent anticipated.
+Conversely, our existing systems could become obsolete, fail to function properly or otherwise fail to address our needs.
 Any additional disruptions, delays or deficiencies in the design and implementation of the new systems could adversely affect our financial position, results of operations and cash flows.

 Production